Our free membership, business.com+, takes the pain out of choosing new business services.

 • “Account”: Such as audit logs, security policies, Salesforce integration and search function

-We also like that the search feature (available at the top of the dashboard and in the “All Features” tab) makes document identification and retrieval more accurate and faster than before.
-As well as searching across an entire document base, you can search individual cabinets and draws.
+We also like how the search feature (available at the top of the dashboard and in the “All Features” tab) makes document identification and retrieval faster and more accurate than before.
+One feature we really appreciated was how users can set off a “missing item search” to scan through folders that are missing a document you expect – for example, a client folder missing a contract.
+As well as searching across an entire document base, you can search individual cabinets and drawers.

 Features